Guy Hocquenghem: The Screwball Asses

 The author also laments the gay/lesbian split within the FHAR, suggests that homophobia among heterosexuals is a defense mechanism against latent homosexuality, and touches on the concept of bisexual erasure as it relates to gay or straight people (monosexuals) whose partners could, theoretically, leave them for a partner of the other sex.
 (Note: "...a homosexual trying to allow heterosexual desire to reappear from beneath the tangle of his fears of women would be accused of treachery...")
 He also provides a personal detail which is incongruous with Hocqhenghem's purported authorship: "It's lucky I'm gay, because I give a bad impression at the FHAR.
 As gay as I am, I've been with the same man for eighteen years.
 (You can't say I've got the right ticket for the revolution!)"

-Death

-Hocquenghem died of AIDS-related complications on 28 August 1988, aged 41.